Dementia Friendly Communities

 A physical environment that is welcoming to people with dementia includes:

 - Clear and legible signage placed at eye level.

 - Clearly marked accessible washrooms in public spaces.

 - Landmarks, distinctive structures, open spaces and places of activity and rest.

 (Original Source, Alzheimer Society of BC)

-If you would like us to work with your business, organization or community to develop strategies that promote social inclusion and create a safe, supportive environment for people living with dementia, please contact our Education Coordinator at 902-370-3135 or email@example.com.
+If you would like us to work with your business, organization or community to develop strategies that promote social inclusion and create a safe, supportive environment for people living with dementia, please contact the Alzheimer Society at 902-628-2257 or email [email protected] for more information.